timescale/docs/timescaledb/contribute-to-docs.md

 &#128077; "Run the PostgreSQL query."

 *PostgreSQL*
-: Always refer to PostgreSQL by its full name and with correct capitilization, as shown.
+: Always refer to PostgreSQL by its full name and with correct capitalization, as shown.

 *Previous*